 Shop for Decorations

 Babies love shiny, moving, and colorful things.
 Decorating the venue with these things will surprise your baby as it’s designed only for them.
-Be sure to add exciting decorations, stuffed animals, balloons, streamers, etc.
+Be sure to add exciting decorations, stuffed animals, personalized balloons, streamers, etc.

 Snacks for Everyone!